 - Alliterative Name

-- Crowning Moment of Awesome: Socialist author and reknown wit Dorothy Parker teased Coolidge about his silent demeanour at a party, telling him "Mr. Coolidge, I've made a bet against a fellow who says that it's impossible to get more than two words out of you".
+- Crowning Moment of Funny: Socialist author and renowned wit Dorothy Parker teased Coolidge about his silent demeanour at a party, telling him "Mr. Coolidge, I've made a bet against a fellow who says that it's impossible to get more than two words out of you".
 Coolidge's response?
 "You lose".

 - Crowning Moment of Heartwarming: For Vermonters, Calvin Coolidge's "Brave Little State of Vermont" speech is this.
 It is now inscribed upon the wall of the Vermont State House.

 September, 1928: "Vermont is a state that I love.
 I could not look upon the peaks of Ascutney, Whittier and Mansfield without being moved in a way that no other scene could move me.
 It was here that I first saw the light of day; here that I received my bride.
 Here my dead lie buried, pillowed among the everlasting hills...
 If ever the spirit of liberty should vanish from the rest of the Union, and support of our institutions should languish, it could all be replenished from the generous store held by the people in this brave little State of Vermont."